frc1675/brownbook/labs/lab-4-classes.md

 public class Main {
     public static void main(String[] args) {
-        Animal myAnimal = new Animal(); //call to constructor myAnimal.toString();
+        Animal myAnimal = new Animal(); //call to constructor System.out.println(myAnimal);
         myAnimal.growOlder(10);
-        myAnimal.toString();
+        System.out.println(myAnimal);
     }
 }
 ```
 * Make sure you can "Run" your code to confirm it can build and run before moving to next step.
 * Pick five variables (attributes) and five methods (actions) that are related to each other and add them to your class.
 * Discuss with a mentor the methods you have chosen to get ideas for how you might implement them.
-* As you implement each one, call it from your main method and call myAnimal.toString() after each to see how your animal changes with each call.
+* As you implement each one, call it from your main method and print myAnimal after each to see how your animal changes with each call.

+ABOUT THE ```toString``` METHOD

+Note that the toString method of myAnimal is automatically called by System.out.println.
+The toString method is present in most Java objects.
+The toString method is always automatically called when an object is printed, so make sure that your toString method returns a clear representation of your object as a string.